 Since my background is in collegiate swimming, I spend a limited amount of time offering stroke technique work for masters swimmers and triathletes through video stroke analysis, private one-on-one coaching, and stroke clinics for groups.
-Contact me directly to get all the details.
+Find out more details.

 My 'behind-the-scenes' focus is on team development at the Prime Sports Institute.
-I'm passionate about helping groups create a positive team environment where people can communicate clearly, work through challenges effectively, and function at a higher level than they could alone.
+I'm passionate about helping us create a positive team environment where we can work together through the challenges that come up and function at a higher level as a group.

 When & How did you get into yoga?